lemnispace/shop-api/tests/README.md

 2. **Unit Tests**: These test individual components (like services) in isolation.
 They verify the business logic works correctly.

 3. **Integration Tests**: These test the interactions between components, such as how the handlers use the services.

+## Troubleshooting Tests

+If tests fail, you can:

+1. Check the logs for detailed error messages
+2. Try running a specific test to isolate the issue: `make test-pattern PATTERN=TestCollectionProducts`
+3. Verify that DynamoDB is running: `docker ps | grep dynamodb-local`
+4. Reset the test environment: `make dynamo-stop && make dynamo-local && make dynamo-init`

 ## GitHub Actions Integration